flatironinstitute/disBatch/Readme.md

   wrong&mdash;it will aid debugging).
 The `*_[context|engine].log` files contain similar information for the disBatch components that manage execution resources.
 * `disBatch_*_kvsinfo.txt`: TCP address of invoked KVS server if any (for additional advanced status monitoring)

+> [!TIP]
+> The `*_status.txt` file is the most important disBatch output file and we recommend checking it after every run.

-While disBatch is a python3 application, it can run tasks from any language environment&mdash;anything you can run from a shell, can be run as a task.
+While disBatch is a Python 3 application, it can run tasks from any language environment&mdash;anything you can run from a shell can be run as a task.

 ### Status file

-The `_status.txt` file contains tab-delimited lines of the form:
+The status file is the most important disBatch output file and we recommend checking it after every run.
+The filename is `TaskFileName_*_status.txt`.
+It contains tab-delimited lines of the form:

     314	315	-1	worker032	8016	0	10.0486528873	1458660919.78	1458660929.83	0	""	0	""	cd /path/to/workdir ; myprog -a 3 -b 1 -c 4 > task_3_1_4.log 2>&1